project-sunbird/project-sunbird.github.io/pages/howto/metadata_driven_forms.md

     * Display name (Name of the field)

-### Create/Update/Read Metadata driven Forms
+### Operations on Metadata driven Forms

-To Create or update a metadata driven form:
+To Create or update or read metadata driven form:

 1. Check the prerequisites